 Minimizes Urinary Tract Infections

 In Elizabeth Church Manor Nursing Home, 2.03% of Patients had UTIs

 This is the percentage of patients who suffered from a urinary tract infection.
 UTI's are often associated with poor nursing care.
 Closer supervision minimizes the percentage of residents in a nursing home who suffer from UTI's.
 Keep in mind that this statistic is affected by by the fact that nursing homes have varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients prescribed antipsychotic drugs.
-While antipsychotic medications may be vital to many patients, it is important to confirm these medications are being used only where medically required.
-In some situations, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.
+This statistic is a measure of the percentage of long-term residents receiving antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may mean a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric is a measure of the percent of long-term care patients which were administered antianxiety medication.
-These drugs are typically prescribed to residents suffering from depression and anxiety.
+This indicates the percentage of patients who were prescribed antianxiety drugs.
+These drugs are prescribed to residents suffering from depression and anxiety.